 - Liquid fertilisers give quick results, moving rapidly into the roots and, to a limited extent, the foliage.
 Available in liquid or soluble powder form, they need to be reapplied every couple of weeks or even weekly at half strength.
 Some liquids are high in nitrogen, to promote leafy growth, while others are formulated to promote flowering, or for other specific applications.
 Liquids are a good choice for feeding seedlings and leafy vegetables.
 The popular seaweed extracts that often come in liquid form are useful for promoting plant performance, but they can’t be regarded as a substitute for fertilisers.

-For more information about these and other types of fertilisers for your plants, including a handy ‘at a glance’ table, pick up a copy of the September issue of ABC Gardening Australia magazine, on sale now.
+For more information about these and other types of fertilisers for your plants, including a handy ‘at a glance’ table, pick up a copy of the September 2019 issue of ABC Gardening Australia magazine.